 Boiled or steamed corn on the cob might be the most popular way to cook sweet corn, but throwing it on the grill is an excellent option, too.

 02 of 10

 Cool as a cucumber is no exaggeration.
 Cucumbers can be up to 20 degrees cooler inside than the ambient air.
 Cucumbers are available at grocery stores all the year round, but are at their best during their natural season of summer and early fall.

 03 of 10

 As with almost all fruits and vegetables, look for eggplants that feel heavy for their size.
 You want smooth, tight, shiny skin – avoid any eggplants with soft spots or wrinkled bits.

-The sometimes bitter undertone of eggplant is easy to whisk away with a quick soak in salt water (fancy people call it "brining") - see How to Brine Eggplant for all the details.
+The sometimes bitter undertone of eggplant is easy to whisk away with a quick soak in salt water (fancy people call it "brining").

 04 of 10